opendocsg/opendoc-supreme-court-judgements/2019_SGHC_139/report.md

 \[emphasis in original\]

 8       If the 20th day was on a non-business day, the contract required the payment claim to be given on the preceding business day.
-This is found in cl 1.2 which provides as follows:[\[note: 8\]](#Ftn_8)
+This is found in cl 1.2 which provides as follows:[^8]

 **1.2**.     **Interpretation**